 - Fast heart rates

-If you experience any of the low sugar symptoms, immediately test your blood glucose levels.
+If you experience any low sugar symptoms, immediately test your blood glucose levels.
 For levels between 60 to 80 mg/dL, consume 15 grams of fast-acting carbs.
 Repeat the test after 15 minutes and eat till sugar levels settle to normal.

 But if the levels are below 50 mg/dL and if the patient is conscious and able to eat, give 15 gm. of fast-acting carbs.
-But if the patient is unable to speak, don’t give anything to eat.
+But if the patient is unable to speak, don’t give him anything to eat.
 Call emergency services immediately.
 If possible, administer glucagon via injection.

 High Blood Sugar Levels Symptoms and Remedies

 When blood sugar levels are high above the normal > 180mg/dL, it can be again dangerous and requires medical attention.
 This condition, also known as hyperglycemia, occurs when the body has insulin deficiency or cannot use it properly.